Architecture

 Contents:

-Dependencies: ic-dbms-api, ic-dbms-macros, ic-cdk
+Dependencies: ic-dbms-api, ic-dbms-macros, wasm-dbms, wasm-dbms-memory, ic-cdk

 ic-dbms-macros

-Purpose: Procedural macros for code generation
+Purpose: IC-specific code generation

 Macros: